 How can I pay for the records?

-If you have received an invoice from the Records Unit, you can pay via credit card or virtual check through this link: click here.
+If you have received an invoice from the Records Unit, you can pay via credit card or virtual check through the DYS payment portal.

 What is the retention period for discharged youth records?

 After a youth is discharged, all files are sent to the Digital Data Management System (DDMS) for storage.
-Information contained in each case file is maintained by the Records Unit until the youth turns 28 years of age at which time the records are securely destroyed.
+Information contained in each case file is maintained by the Records Unit until the youth turns 28, at which time the records are securely destroyed.
 Education information (such as transcripts and GEDs) is kept indefinitely.